zklaus/barakuda/README.txt

                        (rebuilt), NEMO output to analyze (grid_T, grid_U, grid_V and icemod files) as "*.nc", "*.nc.gz" or ".nc4"

+  For NEMO 3.6 and above the appropriate set of xml configuration files for XIOS2 can be found in: src/xios2_xml_barakuda_nemo3.6/

 - a NEMO mesh_mask file and the the corresponding basin_mask (ocean basins).
   (variables MM_FILE and BM_FILE into your config/conf_<MYCONF>.sh file)
   To create the NEMO mesh_mask.nc just launch the relevant NEMO experiment with the